Waagepetersen House: The Waagepetersen era

-Waagepetersen had a passion for the arts and his home in Store Strandstræde was in the 1820s and 1830s a meetingplace for many of the leading figures of the Danish Golden Age.
+Waagepetersen had a passion for the arts and his home in Store Strandstræde was in the 1820s and 1830s a meeting place for many of the leading figures of the Danish Golden Age.
 He was especially fond of music as witnessed by the fact that he named three of his sons after Haydn, Mozart and Beethoven.

 The musicians Weyse, Kuhlau and Hartmann were frequent guests and often performed at music soirées.
 Other guests included the painters Eckersberg and Wilhelm Marstrand.

 Christian Waagepetersen died in 1840.
 The house in Store Strandstræde was then taken over by Mozart Waagepetersen and his wife Charlotte Caroline Mathilde Waagepetersen.
-Christoffer Schram (1776-) resided as a widower with an unmarried daughter in the apartment on the ground flor.
+Christoffer Schram (1776-) resided as a widower with an unmarried daughter in the apartment on the ground floor.
 His sister-in-law Henriette Jørgensen, an actress at the Royal Danish Theatre, was also part of the household.
-Carl Malling (1791-),a senior customs officer, resided with his wife and three unmarried children in the apartment on the second floor.
+Carl Malling (1791-), a senior customs officer, resided with his wife and three unmarried children in the apartment on the second floor.